 - Remember to check our opening times

-- On open days we are open for five hours
+- On open days we are open for five or six hours

 - If we are closed try the garden or lime kilns instead